 Children who are placed in our care without needing a form of treatment are typically developing normally.
 These youngsters behave appropriately for their age.
 They are also free to participate in community events.
 They may also be too young to understand the circumstances.

 This is for children who have never been in a child placing agency and have not yet been assessed.
 Once this is determined, the level of care they need can be determined.

 For these children, treatment for emotional, social, and behavioral issues is necessary.
 This is primarily where we label children as high risk youths.
 Parents who support these children will require special training and specific home requirements.

 Family Reunification Process

-In addition to youth services, QYS provides extensive training, support, and peer mentoring to support your journey through Foster/Proctor care by utilizing the essential components of the Together Facing the Challenge.
+In addition to youth and social services, QYS provides extensive training, support, and peer mentoring to support your journey through Foster/Proctor care by utilizing the essential components of the Together Facing the Challenge.